 - Prescription errors.
 These may happen when the wrong dose or drug is administered or prescribed.
 It may also happen if a patient is prescribed a drug that interacts with other medications.
 It’s believed that up to 9,000 people die every year due to medication mistakes alone.

 - Birth injuries can harm mothers and infants.
 These errors can include failing to recognize and treat a prenatal condition, causing injury during birth with the use of a vacuum, and failing to recognize signs of distress and taking immediate action.

 Medical negligence comes in many forms, but all types have the potential to cause patients very real harm.
-The Bradley Law Firm will help you investigate your case to determine if a medical provider was negligent, how they deviated from the standard of care, and how your injuries happened.
+Bradley Law Personal Injury Lawyers will help you investigate your case to determine if a medical provider was negligent, how they deviated from the standard of care, and how your injuries happened.

 What Is My Medical Malpractice Case Worth?